Shopify/theme-check/CONTRIBUTING.md

 end
 ```

-Add the new check to `config/default.yml` to enable it (and duplicate the default configuration if applicable).
+Add the new check to `config/default.yml` to enable it.
+If the check is configurable, the `initialize` argument name and default values should also be duplicated inside `config/default.yml`.

 ```yaml
 MyCheckName: